EPISODE 37 | Guest: Jill Perardi, creative services manager, Visix, Inc.

 Derek DeWitt: Yeah, interesting.
 The digital representation of the physical space is a little different than the physical space.

 Jill Perardi: Absolutely it is.

-Derek DeWitt: Alright.
+Derek DeWitt: All right.
 So, then you’ve obviously got to build that bugger, which I mean, how long does that take?
 Because that’s coding.